Hinesville Juvenile Crime Lawyer

 Q: How Does Georgia Treat Juveniles Who Commit or Are Accessories to Crimes?

-A: In Georgia, juveniles who commit crimes or are an accessory are processed through the juvenile justice system.
+A: In Georgia, juveniles who commit crimes or are accessories are processed through the juvenile justice system.
 The focus of this system is on rehabilitation and education.
 The last thing the state wants is for these juveniles to evolve into career criminals in adulthood.
 If the crimes are particularly horrific, they may be charged as adults.
+This is especially true for violent crimes or felony cases where the judge finds that the juvenile justice system cannot adequately address the severity of the alleged offense.
+In those cases, the matter may be transferred to the Liberty County Superior Court, and your child would face adult criminal charges.

 Q: What Is a Juvenile Defense Attorney?